 What Is Chronic Myeloid Leukemia?

-Treatment may help you go into remission.
-For most people, that doesn't mean the cancer is completely gone, but it does mean that it’s less active than before.
-Remission can last for many years.
+With treatment, you may go into what's called "remission."
+For most people, that doesn't mean the cancer is completely gone, but it's less active than before.
+You can be in remission for many years.

-It starts with a problem in the genes of your blood cells.
-Sections of two different chromosomes switch places and produce a new one.
+The disease starts with a problem in the genes of your blood cells.
+Sections of two different chromosomes switch places and make a new abnormal one.

-This new chromosome starts your body making white blood cells that don't work as they should, and too many of them.
-They're called leukemia cells.
-This leaves less room for healthy white and red cells and platelets, the three different types of blood cells.
+This new chromosome leads your body to make white blood cells that don't work as they should.
+They're called leukemia cells, and when they show up in your bloodstream, there's less room for healthy blood cells.

-Most people will never know what caused them to get CNL.
-You don't get it from your parents, or from infections.
+Most people will never know what caused them to get CML.
+You don't typically get it from your parents or from infections.
 Your smoking habits and diet don't seem to raise your chance of getting it either.

-The only known risk is exposure to high levels of radiation.
+The only known risk is if you've been in contact with high levels of radiation.